AbdelrahmanSalah211/Algorithm-Project/README.md

 We apply Dynamic Programmnig Approach in this problem:

-1. sort the array by the start time in an ascending order
+1. Sort the array by the start time in an ascending order.
-2. create an array which will contain the optimal profit of each step and the previous ones
+2. Create an array which will contain the max profit of each step and the previous ones.
-3. create TreeMap that will take start time (Key) and index of that starting time (value) and store them in ascending order according to the value of key
+3. Create TreeMap that will take start time (Key) and index of that starting time (value) in the job array and store them in ascending order according to the value of key.
-4. We are looking for the next non overlapping job index in other words we need the next start time which is greater than or equal the end of current job we are looking for the lowest Key in startTimeIndex which is greater than or equal to the current end time then we get the Value of this key if no key is found then it will = the length of the job array
+4. Look for the next non overlapping job index where the next start time >= the end of current job we are looking for the lowest Key in startTimeIndex which is greater than or equal to the current end time then we get the Value of this key if no key is found then it will = the length of the job array.
-5. we check which profit is greater (the previous profit or the current profit with the profit of the next non overlapping )and save that profit
+5. Check which profit is greater (the previous profit or the current profit along with the profit of the next non overlapping) and save that in the profit array.
-6. then we put the current start time in the startimeindex to begin the for loop again with the lower index
+6. Put the current start time in the TreeMap (starTimeIndex) to begin with it the next iteration of the loop again with the lower index.
+7. Return the maximum profit that can be obtained from the jobs that is stored in the first index in the profit array.